gojomo/zibcoin.org/index.md

 layout: minimal
 ---

-# Introducing Zibcoin
+# Introducing Ƶibcoin

 *Zibcoin* is an alternate denominational unit for Bitcoin.

 A Zibcoin is one-millionth of a Bitcoin.

-(Using metric prefixes, a Zibcoin is synonymous with a "microbitcoin" or "µBTC".
-Or in the base units of Bitcoin, one Zibcoin is 100 Satoshis.)
+Zibcoin is synonymous with a "microbitcoin" ("µBTC" or sometimes "mics"/"mikes").
+In the base 'Satoshi' units of Bitcoin, one Zibcoin is 100 Satoshis.

-That is:
+For reference:

 <pre>
 <b>  1          bitcoin</b> = 1,000,000    zibcoin = 100,000,000 satoshi